Implications of Brexit for British individuals with interests in Italy

 If you have a question about Brexit and Italy that is not included in this material, please let us know.

-IMPORTANT: Since negotiations between the UK and the European Union are still pending, it is not possible to predict the exact effects of Brexit.
-However, the European Union has pledged to preserve the rights of those living in the EU at the time of Brexit.
+IMPORTANT: Since negotiations between the UK and the European Union are still pending, it is not possible to predict the exact effects of Brexit after the end of the implementation period (31 December 2020).
+However, the European Union has pledged to preserve the rights of those living in the EU by the end of such period.
 This guide will give you an idea of the main framework of the likely applicable rules.

 2) Immigration and Residence in Italy for British citizens

-A British citizen who is registered as a resident in Italy at the time of Brexit is able to stay in Italy without the need of a visa.
-All British citizens who will be residents in Italy when Brexit occurs will retain their right to stay in Italy and enjoy the Italian universal health care system, education, entitlement to work etc.
+A British citizen who is registered as a resident in Italy by the end of the implementation period is able to stay in Italy without the need of a visa.
+All British citizens who will be registered as residents in Italy by 31 December 2020 will retain their right to stay in Italy and enjoy the Italian universal health care system, education, entitlement to work etc.